 Transparency settings area

-The Bump Map settings area
+The Bump Map settings options

 This area is all about the microscopic roughness of your material, determining how much of the environment you’ll see reflected in its surface.